 Find answers to the most common questions about MIOR wheelchair ramps, pricing, installation, warranty, and technical specifications.

 The required length depends on threshold height and desired slope angle.
 Accessibility guidelines recommend a slope of 1:12 (for every cm of height, you need 12 cm of length).
 Example: for a 30 cm threshold, you need a ramp of at least 360 cm.
-For shorter distances, steeper slopes up to 1:8 are acceptable.
-Use our WEXAR app or ramp calculator to automatically calculate the ideal length based on your specific situation.
+For short thresholds, a steeper slope may suffice depending on the type of wheelchair and user.
+Use our WEXAR app or ramp calculator to calculate the recommended length based on your specific situation.

 Yes!
 The MIOR ROLL roll-up wheelchair ramp is specially designed for use without drilling, screws, or permanent attachment.
 Perfect for rental properties, historic buildings, or temporary solutions.
 The ramp remains stable through its own weight (8.2 kg/m) and anti-slip profile.
 For ramps longer than 220 cm, we recommend optional support legs for extra stability.
 Both FOLD and ROLL models are suitable for use without fixed mounting.